TalkBank/batchalign/apps/batchalign/batchalign-gui/docs/testing/batchalign-desktop-validation.md

   strategy; do not count fake services as provider correctness.
 There is ample independent work before this can constitute a blocker.

+The real-model CI harness stops the daemon if submission/polling fails before a terminal job state is confirmed, preventing a still-running model from overlapping the next test.
+A lightweight fault-injection check verifies this and verifies confirmed terminal failures still allow all remaining recipes.

 Do not mark the goal complete until all required platform/pipeline gates have passing evidence.
 Existing tests and new configuration alone are insufficient.